Jeff Sessions/DoJ Accused of Massive Cover Up in Imran Awan 'Spy' Case

 THE PLEA DEAL COVER UP

 The DoJ plea deal with Awan and his wife means no one will ever know what happened.
-Rosiak believes the Awans are tied to the DNC hacks/leaks.
+Rosiak strongly believes the Awans are tied to the DNC hacks/leaks.

 “What it is, is that the handling of this case disproves the entire Russia narrative,” Rosiak said.
 “They don’t care about hacking, they don’t care about foreign meddling.
-What they did in this case is knowingly allow the United States government to be hacked by Pakistanis for six months until right after the election so that they could peddle a phony narrative.”
+What they did, in this case, is knowingly allow the United States government to be hacked by Pakistanis for six months until right after the election so that they could peddle a phony narrative.”

 Rosiak was even willing to go far enough to say that “what the Democrats did here is treason.
 They allowed the United States to continuously be hacked by the bad guys so that they could spin this Russia narrative.”